The Geometry of Memoryless Stochastic Policy Optimization in Infinite-Horizon POMDPs

 Note that \(\Delta_{\mathcal A}^{\mathcal S, \beta}\) is indeed a polytope since it is the image of the polytope \(\Delta_\mathcal A^\mathcal O\) under the linear mapping \(\pi\mapsto \pi\circ\beta\).
 Hence, we can write it as an intersection

 where $\mathcal U, \mathcal C\subseteq\mathbb R^{\mathcal S\times\mathcal A}$ are an affine subspace and a polyhedral cone and describe a finite set of linear equalities and a finite set of linear inequalities respectively.
-In Section \ref{sec:ineqs_effective} we will compute those sets explicitely under mild conditions and see that they do not carry an affine part.
+In the following we will compute those sets explicitely under mild conditions and see that they do not carry an affine part.